 The mere thought of writing the college essay is scary for many students.
 They are not used to writing about themselves and they are often unsure about what topic to choose.
-This Saturday, June 16th, I will be hosting my monthly Facebook Live session where I will be answering your questions LIVE on the college essay.
-In advance of Saturday's session, start thinking about the first step of the writing process—picking the perfect essay topic.

 I bet if you asked your English teacher what stands out more, a well written essay or a powerful essay topic, they'd probably say a well written essay.
 But if you were to ask an admissions officer, I bet they would tell you that the topic is at least equally important as how well written the essay is.
 Why?
 Because admissions officers are not usually English or grammar scholars.
 They are often regular people like us who want to be "wowed" by what they read.
 Because admissions officers read hundreds to thousands of essays a year, they want to read about something fresh and revealing about each student.

 To avoid writing an essay that anyone could write, here are some guiding principles when picking an essay topic:

 1. Try to pick a topic that isn't going to be easily apparent or well-developed in your application.

 Essays about extracurricular activities, major accomplishments, or even academic interests will usually be represented in the other parts of the application.

 2. Pick a topic that offers a glimpse of your life that few (if any) truly know or fully understand.

 Your teachers and college counselor will be writing letters of recommendation for you already.
 They will be highlighting the things they know about you.
 Instead, for your essay, consider writing about something that is hidden beneath the surface to the casual observer yet reveals your authentic self.